droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If one of the players successfully Searches and passes DC 21 Perception check, add:

 <div class="description">
 <p>You see three gray-furred shadows dart through the underbrush ahead.
-Three more flicker at the edge of your vision, just behind you.</p>
+Two more flicker at the edge of your vision, just behind you.</p>
 </div>

 If one of the players passes DC 26 Perception check, add:

 <div class="description">
-<p>Two more lurk in the ravine nearly fifty feet below, keeping pace with your movements as they cling to the shadows of the crags.</p>
+<p>One more lurk in the ravine nearly fifty feet below, keeping pace with your movements as they cling to the shadows of the crags.</p>
 </div>

 If the players pause, proceed, or attack, the six wolves in the woods strike.
 Read: